-Multiple people injured in shooting at a Mormon church in Michigan: Police
+One dead, nine injured in shooting at Mormon church in Michigan: Police

 - list 4 of 4Trump orders deployment of troops to US city of Portland and ICE facilities

-Smoke was billowing from the building as firefighters sprayed the blaze with water while fire trucks and emergency vehicles were parked nearby, footage on social media showed.
+Smoke billowed from the building as firefighters sprayed the blaze with water while fire trucks and emergency vehicles were parked nearby, footage on social media showed.

+The suspect ran the vehicle into the front door of the church, exited and opened fire, the police were quoted as saying by Reuters.

+Michigan Governor Gretchen Whitmer condemned the shooting in a statement on Sunday, adding that her heart was breaking for the Grand Blanc community.
+“Violence anywhere, especially in a place of worship, is unacceptable,” she said.

+US President Donald Trump said he had been briefed on the “horrendous” shooting.

+“The suspect is dead, but there is still a lot to learn,” he wrote on his Truth Social platform, as he encouraged the American public to pray for the victims and their families.

 The Church of Jesus Christ of Latter-day Saints is informally known as the Mormons.
-Grand Blanc, a town of 7,700 people, is located about 60 miles (97 km) northwest of Detroit.
+Grand Blanc, a town of 7,700 people, is located about 100km (60 miles) northwest of Detroit.

+The incident in Michigan came the day after the death of the 101-year-old Mormon leader Russell Nelson.

 More soon.